X::AdHoc is the type into which objects are wrapped if they are thrown as exceptions, but don't inherit from Exception.

 Defined as:

 Rethrows an exception that has already been thrown at least once.
-This is different from throw
+This is different from throw in that it preserves the original backtrace.

 (Exception) routine fail §